humanmade/P2-By-Email/readme.txt

 = 1.1 (??? ?? ????) =

+* Allow the "From Address" to be filtered.
+[Thanks westonruter](https://github.com/westonruter).
 * Bug fix: Fix from: mailing address when site uses HTTPS.
 [Thanks rjmackay](https://github.com/rjmackay).

 = 1.0 (May 8, 2013) =